jakewins/brew/README.md

 ### Goal: optimize

+Uses the require.js optimizer to aggregate and minify your project.
+Dependencies should be defined using the CommonJS Asynchronous Module Definition pattern, see the require.js documentation.

-The "optimize" goal is by default attached to the "process-classes" maven phase. "optimize" goal will go through all the require modules you have defined, aggregate and minify them in a build directory of your choosing, and put the resulting minified filed in your output directory.
+The "optimize" goal is by default attached to the "process-classes" maven phase.
+It will go through all the js modules you have listed in your plugin configuration, interpret the AMD dependencies each file has, aggregate and minify that entire dependency tree, and put the resulting minified filed in your output directory.

 By default, optimize looks for a js file named "main.js" in